-Figure 1: Time series of ensemble mean September sea ice extent from GloSea5 (green \diamond) and observations (NSIDC; black \square).
-Individual ensemble member sea ice extents are denoted by (green).
+Figure 1: Time series of ensemble mean September sea ice extent from GloSea5 (green \diamond) and observations (NSIDC; black \Box).
+Individual ensemble member sea ice extents are denoted by \ast (green).
 The green and black horizontal lines denote the hindcast and observed (1996-2009) climatology respectively.
-The forecast and hindcast values have all been adjusted downward by the amount between the two lines $(0.2 \times 10^{12} \mathrm{m}^2)$.
+The forecast and hindcast values have all been adjusted upward by the amount between the two lines $(0.8 \times 10^{12} \text{m}^2)$.
 The green and black dashed lines are the forecast and observed trends in the timeseries over the 1996-2009 hindcast period.
-Note: Due to the changes made to the system since our 2014 forecast, neither the previous 2013 nor 2014 forecasts from our system are representative of how the system might behave in 2015, and therefore they are not plotted in the figure.
+Note: Due to changes made to the system since our 2014 forecast, the forecasts from 2013 and 2014 will not necessarily be representative of how the system will perform this year, however, the forecasts are added to the graph for informational purposes only.
+In addition, they have been bias corrected according to hindcasts consistent with that system, an upward correction of $1.8 \times 10^6 \text{ km}^2$.